 Vice Chancellor No hyphen.
 Capitalize only when used as a formal title that is placed before the name.

-Associate Vice Chancellor Chris Boyd said the library construction was 90 percent complete.
-Chris Boyd, associate vice chancellor for facilities management, said the library construction was 90 percent complete.
+Steve Martin, associate vice chancellor for facilities management, said the library construction was 90 percent complete.

 Watson Chamber Music Hall Official name is Bill and Judy Watson Chamber Music Hall, but Watson Chamber Music Hall or Watson Hall are acceptable on all references.
 Part of the School of Music Complex.